crate/crate-mesos-framework/README.rst

 The Crate Framework shuts down Crate instances gracefully (see `Configuration`_ and `Zero Downtime Upgrade`_) when decreasing the number of instances in a cluster.

+If you want to ensure green health (full data + replica availability), you need to change the ``cluster.graceful_stop.min_availability`` setting to ``full``.
+This option will cause the Crate node to try move all shards off the node before shutting down.
+It this is not possible, the node will **not** shut down and run into the timeout (``cluster.graceful_stop.timeout``).
+However the Crate Framework will continue to try to shut down the node again.
+Such a state is indicated by the Framwork API when the number of running instances does not approach he number of desired instances when scaling down.

 Service Discovery for Applications using DNS